 Leadership within the Illinois tribe of 1769 also changed.
-They abandoned much of their consensual form of government, replacing it with a new position, the “medal chief.”
-The title of medal chief was bestowed on certain Illinois men by the British.
+They abandoned much of their consensual form of government, replacing it with a new position, the “Medal Chief.”
+The title of the medal chief was bestowed on certain Illinois men by the British.
 This allowed the British to negotiate with the tribe through one individual rather than a council.
-The Illinois of the period suffered from a deep dependence on Europeans goods and relied on Europeans for protection.
-For example, in 1769, alarm spread through the Illinois camps that Pontiac was enroute to Illinois, with one hundred fifty canoes of warriors.
+The Illinois of the period suffered from a deep dependence on European goods and relied on Europeans for protection.
+For example, in 1769, alarm spread through the Illinois camps that Pontiac was en route to Illinois, with one hundred fifty canoes of warriors.
 The Illinois immediately sought British help at Fort de Chartres.
 On April 20th the British learned that Pontiac had been murdered at Cahokia, by an Illinois Indian.
-Fearing retribution from Pontiac's warriors, the panicked Illinois again sought protection from the British.
+Fearing retribution from Pontiac's warriors, panicked Illinois again sought protection from the British.
 Recognizing that they could no longer adequately defend themselves, the Illinois of 1769 were at the mercy of the British for protection.

 • 60 Cahokia warriors for a total population of 300

 • 50 Michigamea warriors for a total population of 250

 • 100 Kaskaskia warriors for a total population of 500

 • 250 Peoria warriors for a total population of 1,250